SpaceCadetOG/MEV/ReadMe.md

     1. Why All protocols should create their own oracles based on liquity on platform
     2. Use Chainlink as a Fallback
 - Oracle Manplation and Front-running
+- Create TWAP oracle

 3. MEV on L2
-    - Arbtrum Has a 4 block delay than Ethereum.
+    - Arbtrum Has a mid state than Ethereum.
 How can that be exploited?
     - Who winning the race after 1 year
         - based on tech, user transactions, tvl